About AAPLACStrengthening study abroad, intercultural exchange & global learning in Latin America & the Caribbean

 - Brian Jennings (Albright College), Past President

 - Katie Heird (University of Maryland, Baltimore County), Secretary

 - Abel Rubén Hernández Ulloa (Universidad de Guanajuato), At-Large

-- Nadia Alvarez Mexia (University of Arizona), At-Large
+- Laura Herlihy (University of Kansas), At-Large

 The wonderful thing about AAPLAC is that it is so inclusive.
 There is no “in” group—you feel welcome, with something important to say, right from the beginning.